dapplets/dapplet-docs/docs/configuration.md

       "title": "Donation increase step",
       "maximum": 1,
       "minimum": 0.05,
-      // The value by which the data changes when using the widget (in this example, clicking on the arrow) "multipleOf": 0.05,
+      // The value by which the data changes when using the widget (in this example, clicking on the arrow).
-      // Step by which the value changes
+      "multipleOf": 0.05,
-      "step": 0.05
+   ...
     },
     "delay": {
       "type": "number",